LukeMarlin/factorio-logistic-request-hinter/README.md

 ## Features

 This mod show you whether or not your requests can be fulfilled by the network you're in.
+* Grey background indicates a request that is on it's way
 * An orange background indicates a request that is going to be fulfilled
 * A red background indicates that items are missing from the network